Building an Adaptive IP Network with Blue Planet Software

 Analytics and intelligence

-The Adaptive IP solution leverages Ciena’s Blue Planet Analytics, which incorporates powerful machine learning capabilities to derive deep insights from the network – Ciena, third party, or hybrid.
+The Adaptive IP approach leverages Ciena’s Blue Planet Analytics, which incorporates powerful machine learning capabilities to derive deep insights from the network – Ciena, third party, or hybrid.
 The Analytics platform is built upon an open and extensible microservices-based architecture and forms a robust and flexible framework for collecting, processing and storing network data.
 Insights from the analytics platform can feed into a policy engine, the route optimization engine for driving automation use cases or could also feed into a GUI based dashboard for the end user.

 Centralized Path Compute, Route Optimization & Traffic Engineering

-A critical part of Ciena’s Adaptive IP solution is Blue Planet Route Optimization and Assurance (ROA), which fills a fundamental IP/MPLS management gap.
+A critical part of Ciena’s Adaptive IP approach is Blue Planet Route Optimization and Assurance (ROA), which fills a fundamental IP/MPLS management gap.
 With Blue Planet ROA, you can capture real-time telemetry from network elements, as well as from domain controllers and service orchestrators, such as Blue Planet MDSO, to provide network forensic capabilities.
 This visibility into the IP/MPLS network control plane allows you to see precisely how specific traffic traverses the Layer 3 IP network, and where performance can be optimized on an ongoing basis.
 As networks move towards technologies like segment routing for simpler traffic engineering, RoA will play the important role of a segment routing controller.
 Engineered for intelligent network automation, Blue Planet ROA integrates with Blue Planet MDSO to provide powerful analytics and orchestration capabilities and accelerates the transition toward an Adaptive IP network.

 Service orchestration and life cycle management is one of the most important automation challenges that service providers are trying to solve.
 Every vendor has their own command syntax to provision / modify and maintain a service, every vendor has a slightly different set of parameters, a slightly different way in which these parameters get provisioned.
 Multi-Vendor and Multi-Domain Service Orchestration is all about hiding these nuances and complexities under the hood and create a simple front-end template for the users to work with.
 It creates simple standard templates to manage the life cycle of a service irrespective of the underlying vendor equipment.
 This is best achieved by leveraging intelligent automation driven by an Orchestration Platform.
 Ciena’s Blue Planet® Multi-Domain Service Orchestration (MDSO) enables this architectural shift with its centralized, software-defined control of multiple, multi-vendor domains.